-Tibouchina urvilleana (Princess flower): Enter the GFE at the northern 7th Avenue gate, and directly in front of you in an oval planting bed the dominant small tree is Tibouchina.
-A Brazilian native with showy purple flowers, this plant blooms lightly all year when it is thriving, but puts on it’s biggest display in fall.
+Tibouchina urvilleana (princess flower): Enter GFE at the northern 7th Avenue gate, and directly in front of you in an oval planting bed the dominant small tree is Tibouchina.
+A Brazilian native with showy purple flowers, this plant blooms lightly all year when it is thriving, but puts on its biggest display in fall.
 This plant does best with regular water, roots in shade, tops in sun.

 Plectrantus argentatus “Silver Shield:” Plectranthus is a mint-family group of plants, widespread in tropical regions of the world.
 Many prefer light shade and can take some dryness, making them very useful in San Francisco gardens.
 You can see Plectranthus argentatus “Silver Shield” blooming beautifully now on the left side of the southern 7th Avenue gate as you enter the garden on the stairs.

 Asclepias curassavica (blood flower): Milkweeds are among the favorite nectar plants of some butterflies, including Monarchs.
 This milkweed, from South America, is blooming now at GFE.
 Enter the garden on Warren and walk straight ahead until you are between two garden beds.
 On your left is a plant with small star shaped orange flowers.
 If you are lucky, you may see a butterfly nectaring there.